Jonestown: Notes from deceased residents

-Found near Marceline Jones' body was a typewritten note, dated November 18, 1978, signed by Marceline and witnessed by Moore and Maria Katsaris, stating:
+Found near Marceline Jones's body was a typewritten note, dated November 18, 1978, signed by Marceline and witnessed by Moore and Maria Katsaris, stating:

 I, Marceline Jones, leave all bank assets in my name to the Communist Party of the USSR.
 The above bank accounts are located in the Bank of Nova Scotia in Nassau, Bahamas.

 Please be sure that these assets do get to the USSR.
 I especially request that none of these are allowed to get into the hands of my adopted daughter, Suzanne Jones Cartmell.

 For anyone who finds this letter, please honor this request as it is most important to myself and my husband James W. Jones.

 Moore also left a note, which in part stated: "I am at a point right now so embittered against the world that I don't know why I am writing this.
 Someone who finds it will believe I am crazy or believe in the barbed wire that does NOT exist in Jonestown."
 The last line, "We died because you would not let us live in peace," is written in different color ink.
 No other specific reference is made to the events of the day.
 Moore also wrote, "JONESTOWN – the most peaceful, loving community that ever existed."

 In addition, she stated, "JIM JONES – the one who made this paradise possible – much to the contrary of the lies stated about Jim Jones being a power-hungry sadistic, mean person who thought he was God – of all things."
 And "His hatred of racism, sexism, elitism, and mainly classism, is what prompted him to make a new world for the people – a paradise in the jungle.
 The children loved it.
 So did everyone else."

 Found near Carolyn Layton's body was a handwritten note signed by Layton, witnessed by Katsaris and Moore, dated November 18, 1978, stating, "This is my last will and testament.
 I hereby leave all assets in any bank account to which I am a signatory to the Communist Party of the USSR."

-Deaths in Georgetown
+Murder-suicide in Georgetown

 In the early evening of November 18, at the Temple's headquarters in Georgetown, Temple member Sharon Amos received a radio communication from Jonestown instructing the members in Georgetown to take revenge on the Temple's enemies and then commit revolutionary suicide.
 Later, after police arrived at the Georgetown premises, Amos escorted her children, Liane (21), Christa (11) and Martin (10), into a bathroom.
 Wielding a kitchen knife, Amos first killed Christa and then Martin.
 Then Liane assisted Amos in cutting her own throat, after which Liane killed herself.
-Jones' sons Stephan, Tim and Jim Jr. later found the bodies.
+Jones's sons Stephan, Tim and Jim Jr. later found the bodies.